vsergeev/luaradio/new-to-sdr.md

-is slowly undergoing a modernization push towards digital, with protocols like [Digital Radio Mondiale](https://en.wikipedia.org/wiki/Digital_Radio_Mondiale), or Voice of America's pilot [Radiogram](http://voaradiogram.net/) project, which carries news text and images over a digital protocol called [Olivia MFSK](https://en.wikipedia.org/wiki/Olivia_MFSK).
+is slowly undergoing a modernization push towards digital, with protocols like [Digital Radio Mondiale](https://en.wikipedia.org/wiki/Digital_Radio_Mondiale), or Voice of America's pilot [Radiogram](http://voaradiogram.net/) project, which carries news text and images over [Olivia MFSK](https://en.wikipedia.org/wiki/Olivia_MFSK).

 It's important to point out that while the internet is decentralized in